The Petit Lenormand deck is available now. Limited stock

 Clinging to a dead commitment out of fear of what its end would reveal.

-In its shadow, this combination may push to prolong a contract, a marriage, an association, or a pact solely to avoid facing the emotional, material, or social consequences of the break.
+In its shadow, this combination may drive one to prolong a contract, a marriage, an association, or a pact solely to avoid facing the emotional, material, or social consequences of the break.
 Sometimes one prefers to feel trapped rather than confront the freedom that follows the end.
-The risk is to remain tied to what is no longer alive, until exhausting oneself or letting circumstances decide for you.
+The risk is to remain tied to what is no longer alive, until exhausting oneself or allowing circumstances to decide for you.

 Calibration questions

-Your way of managing this commitment at the end of its cycle will say a lot about your relationship with loyalty.
+Your approach to managing this commitment at the end of its cycle will reveal much about your relationship with loyalty.

-• What commitment do you maintain mainly out of fear of what would happen if you ended it?
+• What commitment do you maintain primarily out of fear of what would happen if you ended it?

 • What would the closure of this contract reveal to you about the person you have become?